LineageOS/android_packages_services_Car/tests/BugReportApp/README.md

    * Long press Rear Defrost hardware button (hold up to 6 seconds)
    * Long press notification icon
    * Open BugReport app from launcher menu or external apps menu; and click Start Bug Report button.
-   * Using adb, see above instructions under `Starting bugreporting`.
+   * Using adb, see above instructions under `Starting bugreporting` above.
 4. Bug report collection might take up to 7 minutes to finish.
    * It might fail to upload bugreport when time/time-zone is invalid.
    * In rare cases it might not upload the bugreport, depending Android's